East Melbourne

 East Melbourne has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 80 projects likely impacting the region.
-Notable initiatives include Punt Road Oval Redevelopment, Simpson Street Residential Development, Arts Centre Melbourne Ian Potter State Theatre Upgrades, and Brenan Place.
-The following list details those expected to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 80 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Punt Road Oval Redevelopment, Simpson Street Residential Development, Arts Centre Melbourne Ian Potter State Theatre Upgrades, and Brenan Place, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.